-Everyone has their own morning routine.
-Some of us go for a run, others get the kids ready for school, some just want to know if it will be smooth sailing during their rush-hour commute.
+Some of us go for a run for our morning routine, others get the kids ready for school, and some of us just want to know if it will be smooth sailing during their rush-hour commute.
 The weather can throw a monkey wrench into any of those plans.

 Owning a personal weather station is one way to stay on top of mother nature.
 Yes, you can open an app, but the information there is from a remote station miles away and up to an hour old.
 With a home weather station, you get up-to-minute information on what she’s up to doing right outside your door.